Le Tumulus des Mousseaux

 The study and valorization of the Tumulus des Mousseaux have highlighted the uniqueness of the transepted megalithic burials in this region.
 These monuments are typical of the Pornic area and emerged around the Loire estuary during the Neolithic period, representing an evolution from corridor graves with a single chamber.

 Formerly known as "Druid Stones," the Tumulus des Mousseaux was restored between 1975 and 1977.
-It was part of a large necropolis that is now partially destroyed or covered by housing developments.
+It was part of a vast necropolis that is now partially destroyed or covered by housing developments.

 • sendSend a message to this activity